MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0xf0--storage-miniport-error.md

 4: Miniport failed to complete a request for a crypto operation.
     2 - Driver name unicode string address
-    3 - The STOR_CRYPTO_OPERATION_TYPE for this failure, typically StorCryptoOperationInsertKey.
+    3 - The STOR_CRYPTO_OPERATION_TYPE for this failure, typically StorCryptoOperationInsertKey
     4 - Reserved
 ```